OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-24.md

 ## Luke 24:24

-Then some of those who were with us went to the tomb and found it just as the women had said, but they did not see Him.”
+Then some of those with us went to the tomb and found it just as the women had described, but they did not see Him.”

 ## Luke 24:25